Ctrl-X/Siribro/README.md

 * [JSON format] (http://TODO)
 * [Markdown format] (http://TODO)

-You can dive more into a dialog file construction in How to write a dialog file
+You can dive more into a dialog file construction in **How to write a dialog file**

-## Customization
+## Documentation
 There is a lot of way to customize Siribro.
 Feel free to reach me at  *julien at myly.fr* Each section will discuss about a specific aspect.